 “I had a split manifold in my engine and the car is only 3 years old and has 60k in mileage.
 It was just out of the manufacturer’s warranty.
 I have every right to make a claim on this but they denied by saying the ‘part has come to the end of its life’.”

 Due to our negative customer service experience and lack of specific plan information from The Warranty Group, our review team cannot currently recommend them as an extended car warranty provider.

-Below, we discuss two reputable warranty providers who received outstanding reviews from our experts.
+Below, we discuss three reputable warranty providers who received outstanding reviews from our experts.

 Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are handled directly by Endurance.
-We gave it a 5.0 star rating and named it the best overall provider.
+We gave it a 4.6-star rating and named it the best overall and best coverage provider.

 With Endurance, you don’t have to worry about a middleman or underwriting provider, and Endurance is also known for its excellent customer service during the quote and claims process.